 - Runs hot under load at stock settings

-Users appreciate the 180Hz display for competitive gaming, noting that the higher refresh rate provides a tangible advantage in fast-paced games.
-The 16-inch 100% sRGB panel also appeals to content creators who need color accuracy for photo and video work.
+Users love the 180Hz display for competitive gaming.
+The extra refresh rate beyond 165Hz is noticeable in fast-paced shooters, and the 16-inch 100% sRGB panel appeals to creators who need color accuracy.
+The 32GB RAM handles multiple browser tabs, streaming software, and games simultaneously.

 Power Supply Limitations